SnakeSolid/java-primitive-collections/docs/coding-standards.md

 - **Java 21** features are available and should be used where appropriate (e.g., pattern matching for `instanceof`, `switch` expressions).
 - **No external dependencies** beyond JUnit for tests and JMH for benchmarks.
 - **No null keys or values** — throw `NullPointerException` explicitly.
-- Classes are `final` unless designed for extension.

 ## Naming